-Music Elective-P (all grades): Music Fundamentals covers musical performance and music history from the Middle Ages forward, with an emphasis on popular music.
+Music Elective (all grades): Music Fundamentals covers musical performance and music history from the Middle Ages forward, with an emphasis on popular music.
 Students learn to play an instrument to an advanced-beginner or intermediate level.
 The course also covers music reading and elementary music theory.
+Submitting to the UC Management Portal for A-G approval.